Heilbronn triangle problem

 Unsolved problem in mathematics: What is the asymptotic growth rate of the area of the smallest triangle determined by three out of $n$ points in a square, when the points are chosen to maximize this area?

 Six points in the unit square, with the smallest triangles (red) having area 1/8, the optimal area for this number of points.
 Other larger triangles are colored blue.
 These points are an affine transformation of a regular hexagon, but for larger numbers of points the optimal solution does not form a convex polygon.

-In discrete geometry and discrepancy theory, the Heilbronn triangle problem is a problem of placing points in the plane, avoiding triangles of small area.
-It is named after Hans Heilbronn, who conjectured that, no matter how points are placed in a given area, the smallest triangle area will be at most inversely proportional to the square of the number of points.
-His conjecture was proven false, but the asymptotic growth rate of the minimum triangle area remains unknown.
+In discrete geometry and discrepancy theory, the Heilbronn triangle problem asks how to place $n$ points in a region of the plane, such as a square, so that the smallest of the triangles formed by triples of the points is as large as possible.
+It is named after Hans Heilbronn, who conjectured that this largest achievable area shrinks at least as quickly as the inverse square of the number of points.
+Komlós, Pintz, and Szemerédi disproved the conjecture in 1982, finding placements whose smallest triangle is larger by a logarithmic factor, but the asymptotic growth rate of the area remains unknown.